Files & Directories

 - If the path resolves to a file, the file content is streamed with appropriate headers.

-- If the path resolves to a directory, a JSON array of children is returned.
+- If the path resolves to a directory, a JSON object with an

 Request